Nestle faces new coffee rival as Vietnam targets instant market

 Vietnam has the capacity to make as much as 58,500 tons of instant coffee a year from nine plants, according to data compiled by Bloomberg News.

-Factories invested by Nestle, Olam International, Tata Group and CCL Products India make up about 70 per cent of the total.
+Factories invested by Nestle, Olam International Ltd, Tata Group and CCL Products India Ltd make up about 70 per cent of the total.
 Capacity is poised to increase by at least 40,000 tons in the next five years with new investment and planned expansions from both local and multinational companies.

-"These factories certainly will influence demand in the local market," said Alex Gruber, chairman of Master Roasters Services Saigon Ltd., adding that they will be able to pay higher prices because of the extra value they have created.
+"These factories certainly will influence demand in the local market," said Alex Gruber, chairman of Master Roasters Services Saigon Ltd, adding that they will be able to pay higher prices because of the extra value they have created.
+BLOOMBERG